 Asset Class Quantity

 Water Mains 308 kilometers

 Fire Hydrants 2287 assets

 Main Valves 4547 assets

 Service Connections (Town-owned) 148 kilometers

 Service Valves 14,824

 Meters 26,172

 Bulk Water Stations 1

 Auto-Flushers 10

-^{}As shown in data assumptions, the provided asset inventories for services are only partially complete and will increase as data improves.
+As shown in data assumptions, the provided asset inventories for services are only partially complete and will increase as data improves.
 These values are extrapolated as required for financial planning.

+Inventory is approximate and assets will be fully incorporated in future AMP updates.